 Whether you make your contributions pre- or post-tax is up to you, however, if you expect your salary to continue to go up, it is probably more beneficial to pay the taxes now so you aren’t taxed at a higher rate in the future.

-If you choose to withdraw funds before the age of 59 ½ you will incur a 10% penalty on your withdrawal.
-If you can avoid pulling money out of your retirement account, you should definitely do it.
+In 403(b) retirement plans, you must wait until you are 59 ½ years old to make withdrawals without any penalties.
+However, if you retire at the age of 55, you may be eligible to make contributions without paying the penalty fee.If you choose to withdraw funds before the age of 59 ½ you will incur a 10% penalty on your withdrawal.
+If you can avoid pulling money out of your retirement plan account, you should definitely do it.
 Only pull money out in situations of extreme financial need.

-Pros and Cons of a 403(b) Plan
+Pros and Cons of a 403(b) Retirement Plans

-Just like every other retirement account, a 403(b) has both advantages and disadvantages.
+Just like every other retirement plan account, a 403(b) has both advantages and disadvantages.
 Having an understanding of these can help you determine if this is the right account for you.

-Advantages of a 403(b) Plan
+Advantages of a 403(b) Retirement Plans

-- Employers can match a percentage of your contributions
+- Employers can match a percentage of your contributions with their employer contributions

-Disadvantages of a 403(b) Plan
+Disadvantages of a 403(b) Retirement Plans

 Frequently Asked Questions